‘Civilizations VI’ Brings Australia To The Franchise In Upcoming DLC

 So what are your thoughts on the upcoming release of Australia for Civilizations 6?
 Tell us what you think in the comments section below!

-[Featured image by Civilizations VI/Steam]
+[Featured Image by Civilizations VI/Steam]